 Cost-Benefit Analysis

-A joint EU-wide methodology for cost benefit analysis
+A harmonised EU-wide methodology for cost benefit analysis

-The Regulation on guidelines for trans-European energy infrastructure ('TEN-E Regulation') introduced the novelty of a joint EU-wide methodology for cost benefit analysis (CBA) of projects included in the future Ten Year Network Development Plans (TYNDP), and for selecting the Projects of Common Interest (PCIs) at European level.
+The Regulation on guidelines for trans-European energy infrastructure ('TEN-E Regulation') foresees the development of a harmonised EU-wide methodology for cost benefit analysis (CBA) of projects included in the future Ten Year Network Development Plans (TYNDP), and for selecting the Projects of Common Interest (PCIs) and Projects of Mutual Interest (PMIs) at European level.

 The Regulation also foresees the use of this methodology for deciding on the cost allocation of cross-border infrastructure projects (CBCA).
 The CBA methodology is developed and improved over time by ENTSO-E and is approved by the European Commission.